LucasDelfino92/morrowindsharp/mendedmw.md

 - Right click on any save, and click on **Repair All**.
 WryeMash will scan your savefile.
 - You will get a message window with two possible outcomes: your save has been repaired by WryeMash, or WryeMash will tell you no problems where found.saying no problems where found.
 Close the window.

-## MORROWIND CODE PATCH

-The Morrowind Code Patch patches bugs in the Morrowind program (Morrowind.exe), which cannot otherwise be fixed by editing scripts or data files.
-It is a must-have utility for anyone who plays with vanilla Morrowind, as opposed to OpenMW.

-Unlike mods, the Morrowind Code Patch requires specific install instructions, and can't be installed through Mod Organizer 2.

-1. First, download the **Morrowind Code Patch** main file from [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510?tab=files).
-2. Extract the contents of the file to your Morrowind root directory, so that Morrowind Code Patch.exe and the mcpatch folder are in the same folder as Morrowind.exe.
-3. Now download the **MCP beta** update file from [**Morrowind Code Patch Update**](https://www.nexusmods.com/morrowind/mods/26348/?tab=files).
-4. Extract the contents of the file to your Morrowind root directory, and overwrite when prompted.
-This will update the Morrowind Code Patch to version 2.5b4.
-5. Right click on Morrowind Code Patch.exe and select **Run as Administrator**.
-6. The amount of options available can be overwhelming.
-My recommendation is to install or skip patches as per [**this handy Google Sheets document**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing).

-Once you finish installing the Morrowind Code Patch a **Morrowind.Original.exe** will appear in your Morrowind folder, and you will be done.

 ## MGE XE

 The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
 It also supports MWSE 2.1 beta, included as part of the installer, so that the newest Lua gameplay mods work straight away.
 Just like the Morrowind Code Patch, MGE XE can't be installed through Mod Organizer 2.